cloudfoundry/community/toc/working-groups/WORKING-GROUPS.md

 Mission: Provides reference deployments of the CF App Runtime to CF community end users, CF community contributors, and CF commercial vendors.

 Technical assets: Includes components from the CF Infrastructure (BOSH boot-loader), KubeCF, Quarks, and Release Integration projects.
+The GitHub repos this WG manages in the `cloudfoundry` GitHub organization are to be labeled with the `cff-wg-app-runtime-deployments` topic.

 ## App Runtime Interfaces

 Mission: Provides APIs for the CF App Runtime and community clients for end users.

 Technical assets: Includes components from the App Autoscaler, CAPI, CLI, Java Tools, MultiApps, Notifications, and Stratos projects.
+The GitHub repos this WG manages in the `cloudfoundry` GitHub organization are to be labeled with the `cff-wg-app-runtime-interfaces` topic.

 ## App Runtime Platform